Single-photon emission computed tomography: Principles

 Because SPECT acquisition is very similar to planar gamma camera imaging, the same radiopharmaceuticals may be used.
 If a patient is examined in another type of nuclear medicine scan, but the images are non-diagnostic, it may be possible to proceed straight to SPECT by moving the patient to a SPECT instrument, or even by simply reconfiguring the camera for SPECT image acquisition while the patient remains on the table.

 SPECT machine performing a total body bone scan.
 The patient lies on a table that slides through the machine, while a pair of gamma cameras rotate around her.

 To acquire SPECT images, the gamma camera is rotated around the patient.
 Projections are acquired at defined points during the rotation, typically every 3–6 degrees.
-In most cases, a full 360-degree rotation is used to obtain an optimal reconstruction.
+180-degree and 360-degree are standard rotation arcs depending on what is being imaged in the patient.
 The time taken to obtain each projection is also variable, but 15–20 seconds is typical.
 This gives a total scan time of 15–20 minutes.

 Multi-headed gamma cameras can accelerate acquisition.
 For example, a dual-headed camera can be used with heads spaced 180 degrees apart, allowing two projections to be acquired simultaneously, with each head requiring 180 degrees of rotation.
 Triple-head cameras with 120-degree spacing are also used.

 Cardiac gated acquisitions are possible with SPECT, just as with planar imaging techniques such as multi gated acquisition scan (MUGA).
 Triggered by electrocardiogram (EKG) to obtain differential information about the heart in various parts of its cycle, gated myocardial SPECT can be used to obtain quantitative information about myocardial perfusion, thickness, and contractility of the myocardium during various parts of the cardiac cycle, and also to allow calculation of left ventricular ejection fraction, stroke volume, and cardiac output.

 Application

 SPECT can be used to complement any gamma imaging study, where a true 3D representation can be helpful, such as tumor imaging, infection (leukocyte) imaging, thyroid imaging or bone scintigraphy.

-Because SPECT permits accurate localisation in 3D space, it can be used to provide information about localised function in internal organs, such as functional cardiac or brain imaging.
+Because SPECT permits accurate localization in 3D space, it can be used to provide information about localized function in internal organs, such as functional cardiac or brain imaging.